Skip to content

 Receiver Parameters

-Receivers indicate how instance the function will use.
+Receivers indicate which instance the function will use.
 Receiver parameters must be the first parameter of each method.
 Receiver parameters are also a reference by default.

 There are two types of receiver parameters;